-Consideration of 2011 Advisory Say-On-Pay Vote and Say-On-Pay Frequency Vote
+Consideration of 2012 Advisory Say-On-Pay Vote; Frequency of Say on Pay Vote

-On June 14, 2011, we held a stockholder advisory vote on the compensation of our named executive officers, commonly referred to as a "Say-On-Pay" vote.
-Our stockholders approved the compensation of our named executive officers, with approximately 97% of stockholder votes cast in favor of our 2011 Say-On-Pay resolution.
+On June 15, 2012, we held a stockholder advisory vote on the compensation of our named executive officers, commonly referred to as a "Say-On-Pay" vote.
+Our stockholders approved the compensation of our named executive officers, with over 80% of stockholder votes cast in favor of our 2012 Say-On-Pay resolution.
 After considering this result, following our annual review of our executive compensation philosophy, the compensation committee decided to retain our overall approach to executive compensation.
-Moreover, in determining how often to hold a stockholder advisory vote on executive compensation, our board of directors took into account our stockholders' preference (approximately 65% of votes cast) for an annual vote at the 2011 annual stockholders meeting.
-Specifically, our board of directors determined that we will hold an annual advisory stockholder vote on our named executive officer compensation until our next Say-On-Pay frequency vote.
+We will hold an annual advisory stockholder vote to approve our named executive officer compensation until the results of our next Say-On-Pay frequency vote.